Estee-Noble/CAPSTONE-Customer-Subscription-Project/README.md

-### Data Collection Approach

-#### i.
-Data Cleaning:

-Handle any missing values, correct inconsistencies, and standardize formats (e.g., dates and categorical variables).

-Ensure that fields like Subscription Start Date and Subscription End Date are in a consistent date format.

-#### ii.
-Data Processing:

-Derive additional features such as Subscription Duration (difference between Subscription Start Date and Subscription End Date).

-#### iii.
-Data Aggregation:

-Group data by different categories, such as Region and Subscription Type, to support segmentation and revenue analysis.

 ### Tools for Analysis

 -  **Microsoft Excel** [Download Here]

 i.
-Data Cleaning and Processing: Used for initial data cleaning, filtering, and preparation. ii.
+Data Cleaning and Processing: Used for initial data cleaning, handling missing variables,filtering, and preparation. ii.
 Data analysis: Excel helps to provides powerful features like Pivot Tables for quick aggregations and analysis, making it a go-to tool for many analysts.